Why is Saudi Arabia pivoting towards Iran? The recent, rare public criticism of Israel by MBS may have been for the US

 Smith said that if the U.S. wants to reclaim its position as the dominant influence on the Middle East, it must position itself as the “strong horse.”

-Mohammed Bin Salman, despite probably being impressed by Israel’s recent achievements, also sees the danger in tying the Saudi Arabian cart to the fickle U.S. horse.
-The statements against Israel at the summit, therefore, were most likely intended not for Israel, but for the U.S.
+Mohammed bin Salman, despite probably being impressed by Israel’s recent achievements, also sees the danger in tying the Saudi Arabian cart to the fickle U.S. horse.
+The statements against Israel at the summit, therefore, were most likely intended not for Israel but for the United States.

-The crown prince wants to know where the new administration of Donald Trump stands regarding Israel’s conflict with Iran, as it has clearly become.
-Shortly after the comments from the summit were aired, reports in Israeli media said that the Saudis also sent an unofficial message to the Israeli government telling them not to be concerned, that nothing had changed.
+The crown prince wants to know where the new administration of Donald Trump stands regarding Israel’s conflict with Iran.
+Shortly after the comments from the summit were aired, reports in Israeli media said the Saudi Kingdom also sent an unofficial message to the Israeli government telling them not to be concerned, and that nothing had changed.

-The words were directed towards Israel, but the target was Washington D.C.
+The words were directed toward Israel, but the target was Washington, D.C.

 J. Micah Hancock is a current Master’s student at the Hebrew University, pursuing a degree in Jewish History.
 Previously, he studied Biblical studies and journalism in his B.A. in the United States.
 He joined All Israel News as a reporter in 2022, and currently lives near Jerusalem with his wife and children.